collinhundley/APTargets/README.md

 - addTarget(forControlEvents: UIControlEvents, action: () -> Void)

-    Allows you to add a target to a button, passing a function name for the `action` parameter.
+    Allows you to add a target to a button, passing only a function name for the `action` parameter.
 Example:

     ```
     myButton.addTarget(.TouchUpInside, action: buttonTapped)